;

 When to See Your Dentist

-Lastly, if your wisdom tooth hasn't fully emerged, even if you have no symptoms, it doesn't mean there’s no cause for concern.
-Impacted wisdom teeth (those stuck in the jawbone) are more likely to cause problems than fully erupted ones, even if they’re asymptomatic at first.
-That’s why regular check-ups are crucial to monitor their progress.
+If your wisdom tooth hasn’t fully emerged, having no symptoms doesn’t necessarily mean there’s no cause for concern.
+Impacted wisdom teeth—those stuck in the jawbone—are more likely to cause problems than fully erupted ones, even if they don’t cause pain at first.
+That’s why regular check-ups are essential to monitor their development.

 Relieve Swelling Before Seeing the Dentist